animatedb/solar/README.md

 We used 142 Therms per year for gas heating.
 142 therms = 4146 kWh.
 4146 / 12 months = 346 kWh, or 4146 / 365 days = 11.4 kWh per day.
 Using electrical for all of our heating would triple our electrical use.

 <h3>Solar Energy and Efficiency</h3>
+You can skip this section to use the online caclulator described below.
+This does give some information about what is important for roof angles, and your location.
 You can find sun angles for your location from different web sites such as <a href="https://www.esrl.noaa.gov/gmd/grad/solcalc/azel.html">https://www.esrl.noaa.gov/gmd/grad/solcalc/azel.html</a> or <a href="http://solarelectricityhandbook.com/solar-angle-calculator.html">http://solarelectricityhandbook.com/solar-angle-calculator.html</a>.
 My winter angle is about 60 degrees from horizontal and the summer angle is about 25 degrees.
 My roof pitch is 18.43 degrees.
 The solar panels I was investigating were about 18.6% efficient.
 The solar declination for my location was about 23 degrees.